mathewgomas-alfred/mathewgomas.io/user_manual/selections.rst

     :ref:`similar_selection_tool` , |toolselectsimilar|, Similar Color Selection Tool.
     :ref:`contiguous_selection_tool` , |toolselectcontiguous|, "Contiguous or “Magic Wand” selects a field of color.
 Adjust the :guilabel:`Fuzziness` to allow more changes in the field of color, by default limited to the current layer."
     :ref:`path_selection_tool` , |toolselectpath|, "Path select an area based on a vector path, click to get sharp corners or drag to get flowing lines and close the path with the :kbd:`Enter` key or connecting back to the first point."
+    :ref:`magnetic_selection_tool` , |toolselectmagnetic|, "Magnetic selection makes a free hand selection where the selection snaps to sharp contrasts in the image."

 .. note::